-Assistance and procedures set forth in this Treaty shall not prevent either Contracting Party from granting assistance to the other Contracting Party through the provisions of other applicable international agreements, or through the provisions of its national laws.
-The Contracting Parties may also provide assistance pursuant to any bilateral arrangement, agreement, or practice that may be applicable.
+Assistance and procedures set forth in this Treaty shall not prevent either Party from granting assistance to the other Party through the provisions of other applicable international agreements, or through the provisions of its national laws.
+The Parties may skoprovide assistance pursuant to any bilateral arrangement, agreement, or practice that may be applicable.